 Securities issued in Mexico are classified as equity or debt instruments.
-The Securities Market Act defines a security (valores) as "any stock, equity interest, obligations, bonds, convertible bonds, certificates, promissory notes, change letter, and any other security, nominative or

-A public offering of securities can be made through mass means of communication or to an unidentified public at large or addressed to specific investors. in nominative, registered or not in the Registry (as defined under the Securities Market Act) that can be exchanged through the securities markets referred to in the Securities Market Act, that are issued in series or in one moment and that represent the capital stock of any company, a representative stake in an asset or participation in a collective loan or any individual loan, pursuant to Mexican or foreign law."
+The Securities Market Act defines a security (valores) as "any stock, equity interest, obligations, bonds, convertible bonds, certificates, promissory notes, change letter, and any other security, nominative or in nominative, registered or not in the Registry (as defined under the Securities Market Act) that can be exchanged through the securities markets referred to in the Securities Market Act, that are issued in series or in one moment and that represent the capital stock of any company, a representative stake in an asset or participation in a collective loan or any individual loan, pursuant to Mexican or foreign law."
 A public offering of securities can be made through (a) mass means of communication or to an unidentified public at large; or (b) addressed to specific investors (exclusively addressed to "qualified" or "institutional" investors).